bitle

 idf.py -p /dev/cu.usbmodem101 flash monitor

-For field deployment, drop the firmware onto an ESP32-C3 in your Bitle enclosure, connect power, and the node will immediately begin extending nearby BitChat meshes.
+For field deployment, drop the firmware onto an ESP32-C3 in your Bitle enclosure, connect power, and the node will immediately begin extending nearby BitChat meshes — relaying live traffic, carrying mail for offline peers, and keeping itself up to date on its own.